ondrejsika/linuxdays2019-react/README.md

 You have to have __Node.js__ & __Yarn__ installed.
 You also need text editor, I'll recommend you __VS Code__.

+If you need help or ask any question, feel free to send me mail to <ondrej@sika.io>.

 ### Install on Mac

 Using [Brew](https://brew.sh)